 We discover more about his life in Carshalton.

 Who likes a bit of mustard on their roast dinner?
-You’ve got the little boy on the left of the old waterfall photo to thank for that.
-This person was Jeremiah Colman, the person who later became responsible for making Colman’s mustard a household name around the world.
+You’ve got the little boy on the left of the old waterfall photo below to thank for that.
+This person was Jeremiah Colman, the person who later became responsible for making Colman’s Mustard a household name around the world.

-In 1888 Jeremiah purchased nearby Gatton Park estate in Reigate, with beautiful grounds laid out by landscaper Capability Brown.
-Jeremiah is buried at the church here.
+In 1888 Jeremiah purchased the nearby Gatton Park estate in Reigate, with beautiful grounds laid out by landscaper Capability Brown.
+He died on 16 January 1942 and Jeremiah is buried at the church here.